gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 bundle exec jekyll serve
 ```

  <mark> Do not forget to change the layout names in your posts according to the theme you selected.
-If you don't change thelayout you will not see the changes once you restarted the server. </mark>
+If you don't change the layout you will not see the changes once you restart the server. </mark>

 <a name="layouts"></a>
 ## Layouts